 This is, in fact, the most effective and successful way of leadership to date, where leaders and employees are allowed to try new things and explore and also allowed to fail as well.

-Adaptive Leadership Puts People In Place Where They Can Channel Their Strengths
+Adaptive Leadership Puts People In a Place Where They Can Channel Their Strengths

 Another unique advantage of the adaptive leadership style is the way management works inside the structure.